marinebon/infographiqJS/README.md

   - `colored_sections = false`
   - `section_colors = ['LightGreen', 'MediumOrchid', 'Orange']`
   - `text_toggle = false`
-  - `csv_rows`: rows of csv table to include (including only rows with a value matching `csv_rows` in the optional svg column of the csv table)
+  - `svg_filter`: value to filter the optional column `svg` by rows in the table `csv` for subsetting the icons to link; default is NULL so all rows are used table.

 ## Contributing